AvansETI/SmartGridAI/B4B Building Climate Prediction/RESEARCH.md

 TFT is trained by jointly minimizing the quantile loss, summed across all quantile outputs:
 $L(Ω,W) = \sum _{{y_{t}∈ Ω }} \sum _{q∈Q} \sum ^{τ_{max}}_{τ=1} \dfrac {QL(yt, yˆ(q, t − τ, τ ), q)}{Mτ_{max}}$
 where $Ω$ is the domain of training data containing $M$ samples, $W$ represents the weights of TFT and $Q$ is the set of output quantiles.

+## Conclusion

+At the beginning of this research document we asked the following question: What is a TFT model, and how does it predict future Timesteps?
+The TFT model is an attention-based architecture that combines high-performance multi-horizon forecasting with interpretable insights into temporal dynamics.
+To learn temporal relationships at different scales, TFT uses recurrent layers for local processing and interpretable self-attention layers for long-term dependencies.
+TFT utilizes specialized components to select relevant features and a series of gating layers to suppress unnecessary components, enabling high performance in a wide range of scenarios.

 ## Sources:
 - https://arxiv.org/pdf/1706.03762.pdf